guai/HikariCP/README.md

 6. Modifiable ResultSets not supported.
 And I afraid can never be supported - make sure<br/>
 7. more tests; automate them somehow<br/>
 8. not all exceptions on slave connection should cause fallback to table<br/>
-9. Not every suspend-resume means that DBs now in sync, make explicit JMX method<br/>